hyeoksl/24-2-software-project/README.md

 # 24-2-software-project
-generative agents turned into game
+generative agents in game with quest system